fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``history-search-forward``, search the history for the next match

+- ``history-prefix-search-backward``, search the history for the previous prefix match

+- ``history-prefix-search-forward``, search the history for the next prefix match

 - ``history-token-search-backward``, search the history for the previous matching argument

 - ``history-token-search-forward``, search the history for the next matching argument